Indiana Eminent Domain Attorneys

 Eminent Domain & Condemnation Attorneys In Indiana

-At Sever Storey Walker, our mission is to hold condemners, whether they be state, federal, local, or utility, accountable to the landowners whose land they are acquiring.
+At Sever Walker Padgitt, our mission is to hold condemners, whether they be state, federal, local, or utility, accountable to the landowners whose land they are acquiring.
 Our entire firm is built around serving you, the landowner who is facing eminent domain or condemnation.

 While it’s understandable to feel overwhelmed in this situation, remember that our eminent domain attorneys in Indiana are here to answer all of your questions and fight for your rights.